 On all our trips we aim to accommodate our guests in well-situated, clean, characterful, family run accommodation.
 We are painstaking in our research to give you the best option possible and one that is good value.
 Our suggested accommodation, listed below, is subject to availability at the time of booking.
 We have given details of our favoured venues and those we intend to use.
 If unavailable we will book alternative accommodation of a similar standard.

-Our trip fees are based on two people sharing a room.
+All of our trips are based on two people sharing a bedroom, what we call a 'twin' means two single beds in one bedroom.
 If you are travelling on your own your booking will be based on a twin bedroom sharing with someone of the same gender.

 Nevache is a tiny community and accommodation options are very limited, we have listed our preferred choices below.
 If you have requested a 'single' room, which will incur a supplement, then please note that 'single' rooms are very limited in number.
 Therefore if you are considering this holiday and would like a bedroom to yourself we would urge you to get in touch as soon as possible so that we can secure the best options.
 If you would like to know more about the accommodation please contact us.